izy4eze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last line of the file iacta Write a shell script that creates a file named exactly Write a script that deletes all the regular files
+Write a script that duplicates the last line of the file iacta Write a shell script that creates a file named exactly Write a script that deletes all the regular files Write a script that deletes all the regular files (not the directories